JuddieMoya/connect-four/README.md

     1)stack pieces from bottom to top
-        a)make the game board flex and each column b)add clickhandlers to each column, use appendchild to add selected disc there c)attach clickhandlers to black and red piece dispayed next board d)console.log whichever disc was chosen
+        a)make the game board flex and each column b)add clickhandlers to each column, use appendchild to add selected disc there c)attach clickhandlers to black and red piece dispayed next to the board d)console.log whichever disc was chosen
         e)toggle the color for the next player

-    2)check to see if certain moves are possible or if column is full a)if/ else statement checking for blank space to move piece, else put the piece on top b)if/else check if column is full
+    2)check to see if certain moves are possible or if column is full a)if/ else statement checking for blank space to move piece, else put the piece on top b)if/else statement check if column is full

 3. stack pieces until a player gets four pieces connecting in a row(horizontally, vertically,diagonally), or they fill all of the columns (called a tie)